African Art - Art Africain - Tribal Art - 菲洲艺术 - Afrikanische Kunst - Außereuropäische Kunst

 In 1917, topographer Reinhard Maack and cartographer Alfred Hoffmann, discovered a small rock shelter containing paintings.
 The two had descended the mountain and taken shelter over night under an overhang.
 On awakening – Maack saw the paintings and made a sketch.

-(Maack is the same person who discovered rock engravings or petroglyphs at Twyfelfontein prior to 1914.)
+(Maack discovered the rock engravings (petroglyphs) at Twyfelfontein prior to 1914.)

 Reinhardt Maack Brandberg Sketch Reinhardt Maack Brandberg Watercolour

-Reinhardt Maack later made a watercolor from the sketch, a copy of which was stored in Cape Town.
+Maack made a watercolor from the sketch and a copy is stored in Cape Town.

 Abbé Henri Breuil - Father Henri Breuil - (Père 'thou shall not smoke'!)

 At first sight, Breuil ‘determined’ that the central figure (not the central figure at all) was female, despite the fact that it was physically male and was identified as such by Maack and every other scholar who studied the painting.
 He decided that this figure and the rest of the frieze represented a procession that was not of African origin.
 He went further to claim the so-called White Lady was probably Isis, as known from artworks of Pharonic Egypt and that the figure bore resemblance to artworks of the classical Mediterranean cultures.
 According to the Wits University who later employed him; Breuil insisted that an ancient tribe of Europeans that once inhabited Africa painted the art.
 However the archaeological community finally threw out this interpretation in 1956 as a “highly romanticized” explanation.
+Breuil's attribution to a European culture was self serving and outright racist.
 One wonders how, with almost 50,000 individual San paintings recorded to date on the mountain around him, he could have suggested the 'White Lady' was unrelated.
-We wonder if the 'acknowledged expert' looked only at this rock painting and if so, did he see only one figure therein?
+We wonder if this 'acknowledged expert' looked only at this rock painting and if so, did he see only one figure therein?

 The name 'White Lady' was subsequently conferred onto the central figure in the Maack Shelter by means of Breuil titling a paper - then a book - ‘The White Lady of Brandberg’, a name that has stuck to this day.
 Breuil made serious errors in his interpretations of these and other rock paintings in Namibia, apparently for no other reason than instant self-serving sensationalized fame.